Clinical Externships: Integrative Medicine

 The Venice Family Clinic was founded in 1970 and since then has grown from a small storefront operation into the largest free clinic in the United States and now a Federally-Qualified Community Health Center.
 They provide primary health care services, including mental health, health education and child development services free of charge for low-income men, women, and children throughout Los Angeles County.

-Emperor’s College clinical interns join the integrative medical team at Venice Family Clinic’s Simms/Mann Health and Wellness Center, where a wide range of integrated therapies that focus on the whole person and whole family are offered.
+Since 2004, Emperor’s College clinical interns have joined the integrative medical team at Venice Family Clinic’s Simms/Mann Health and Wellness Center, where a wide range of integrated therapies that focus on the whole person and whole family are offered.
 In addition to conventional medical care, multi-modality approaches to chronic disease are embraced including acupuncture, mind-body techniques, chiropractic, and osteopathic care.

-In January 2014, Emperor’s College launched a third externship rotation for clinical interns at Being Alive, a non-profit organization serving people living with HIV/AIDS.
+In January 2014, Emperor’s College launched an externship rotation for its clinical interns at Being Alive Wellness Center.
+A non-profit founded in 1986, Being Alive was created with the intention of helping people going through the trials and tribulations of living with HIV/AIDS.
 Wellness services are offered free of charge and include acupuncture, chiropractic, touch therapy, movement and meditation.